-Transparency: Transparency means that the sources, methods, procedures, references, and assumptions employed to create the information are provided.
+Transparency: Transparency means that the sources, methods, procedures, references,

-FDIC Information Quality Guidelines

-The FDIC has created the following guidelines to promulgate its quality standards and formalize its correction mechanism.
+FDIC Information Quality Guidelines: The FDIC has created the following guidelines to promulgate its quality standards and formalize its correction mechanism.
 The FDIC will continue to disseminate information that meets the agency's high standards as confirmed by stringent internal review and approval processes.
-The Corporation is committed to integrating the principle of information quality into every step of its development of information, including its creation, collection, maintenance and dissemination.
-The policies and procedures that the FDIC currently has in place ensure, to the best of the Corporation's ability, that the quality of the information and data released to the public is accurate and appropriate and meets the FDIC's internal definitions of objectivity, utility, and integrity in accordance with the OMB guidelines.
+The policies and procedures that the FDIC currently has in place ensure, to the best of the Corporation's ability, that the quality of the information and data released to the public is accurate and appropriate and meets the FDIC's internal definitions of objectivity, utility, and integrity in accordance with the OMB Guidelines.
 The FDIC uses proven practices and standard review methods for ensuring quality and its key constituents: objectivity, utility, and integrity.
 The FDIC recognizes the need to address these constituents in unique ways.

-Objectivity refers to the accuracy, reliability, and unbiased nature of the information.
+Objectivity refers to the accuracy and reliability of the information.
 The FDIC's information products are presented in an unbiased, clear, complete and well-documented manner.
 The FDIC uses a variety of methods to achieve objectivity, utilizing both internal and external resources.
 It uses highly reliable review sources for corroboration and seeks public comment as appropriate.
 It also conducts specialized surveys and peer reviews using methodologies that are consistent with generally accepted industry standards for all aspects of survey design and implementation.
 The FDIC makes both original and supporting data and the source of the data available when appropriate.
 The Corporation's methods are transparent unless it must protect proprietary or confidential information.
 Transparency is achieved by referencing sources, identifying statistical methods employed, and utilizing sound research and analytical techniques.

-The FDIC has several specialized committees that conduct cross-divisional reviews to ensure information currency and work together to modify or change some of the Corporation's major publications.
+The FDIC has several specialized committees that conduct cross-divisional reviews to ensure currency and work together to modify or change some of the Corporation's major publications.
 Data provided to the FDIC for various outputs, including statistical releases and consumer education and guidance, are subjected to a variety of informational editing processes and levels of review.
 Utility refers to the usefulness of information to its intended users.
 The FDIC seeks to ensure utility by regularly conducting structured reviews of key information output products to ensure they are current.
 The Corporation also continually seeks feedback from its target audiences to evaluate the utility of the products it disseminates.
 The FDIC strives to make its key information distributions available through its Web site in order to enhance the material's availability to the public.
 FDIC subject matter experts are actively involved in the banking and regulatory industry to ensure timeliness and value in the presentation of the Corporation's distributed products.
 Integrity refers to the security of information from unauthorized access or revision to ensure that the information is not compromised through corruption or falsification.
 Secure information systems are essential to providing high-quality information to the public and to protect critical systems and information.
 The FDIC has instituted a comprehensive set of policies, procedures, guidelines and controls for security.